 These phrases either sum up a complex idea easily, or describe it in a vivid or detailed way.
 Either way, there are plenty of phrases that we should be stealing and using in our everyday conversations right away.

-For decades now, the UK has been an extremely popular destination for students across the world.
-Every year, students flock to cities across the biggest channel island in search of a higher education that will help them to land the job of their dreams.
+For decades, the UK has been an extremely popular destination for students across the world.
+Every year, students flock to cities across the biggest channel island in search of a higher education that will help them land the job of their dreams.
 But why do so many individuals make the journey to the UK and its education system?

 The United Kingdom is an extremely diverse place.
 Despite London being one of the central hubs of Europe, it is far different from similar cities such as Berlin, Paris or Madrid, as is the rest of the country.
 There’s simply nowhere else like it.
 Culturally, there is a tonne of differences, traditions and just the way things work can vary from town to town, city to city.